Skip to content

 The site features video testimonies from genocide survivors and rescuers, perpetrator testimonies from the Gacaca court proceedings, footage from annual remembrance ceremonies (Kwibuka), archival photographs, colonial documents, identification records, maps, foreign serials and propaganda publications.

 This is the only project of its kind in Rwanda and allows previously inaccessible material to be consulted for personal, educational, and research purposes.
-The physical materials that make up the archives have been contributed by survivors and partner organisations.
+The physical materials that make up the archives have been contributed by survivors and partner organizations.
 The physical collection of the Genocide Archive Rwanda is accessible at the Kigali Genocide Memorial.

-The memorial has five primary objectives :
+The memorial has five primary objectives:

 1. To provide a dignified place of burial for victims of the Genocide against the Tutsi